Clayton Failla

-Clayton Failla (born 8 January 1986) is a Maltese professional footballer who plays for Maltese Premier League side Hamrun Spartans F.C., where he plays as a midfielder and occasionally as a defender.
+Clayton Failla (born 8 January 1986) is a Maltese professional footballer who plays for Maltese Premier League side Mosta FC, where he plays as a midfielder and occasionally as a defender.

 Playing career

 St. Patrick

 Failla was born in Żabbar, Malta.
 He began his career with his boyhood team Żabbar St. Patrick as a trainee.
 In 2001–02 he was promoted to the senior team squad, getting three games as a substitute.
 He was a first team regular when the team won promotion in 2003–04.
 He made his Premier Division debut during the 2004–05 season.

 Failla showed potential, despite St. Patrick's disappointing season,.
 In January 2005, Failla moved to Hibernians.
 During his time with St. Patrick, he made 33 appearances and scored two goals.

 Hibernians

 Failla continued the second half of the 2004–05 season with Hibernians, and played in their first team squad.
 Failla helped his new side to a third-place finish in the Maltese Premier League, making 11 appearances and scoring one goal in the process.

 Failla began the 2005–06 season as an established member of the first team squad.
 Hibernians managed their second third-place finish in as many seasons.
 Failla did however get his hands on his first piece of silverware with Hibernians as the club won the Maltese Cup, after beating Floriana 1–0 in the final.
 During the season Failla made 23 appearances and scored one goal.

 For the 2006–07 season Failla made 22 appearances, but failing to find the net, as the team recorded a fifth-place finish in the Maltese Premier League.
 Failla did however add to his previous success as Hibernians beat Sliema Wanderers on penalties to retain the Maltese Cup.
 Failla made 22 appearances and scored twice in the 2007–08 season.

 In the 2008–09 season, Hibernians won the Maltese Premier League for the first time in seven years, after beating Valletta to the top table finish by one point.
 During the season Failla made 27 appearances, scored seven goals and provided 11 assists.
 He was chosen as Man of the Match nine times during the season, most for any Premier Division player.
 Failla also added to his honours the Maltese Player of the Year award.